iot-salzburg/IOT-Adapter/README.md

 # MQTT-Adapter
 Connecting MQTT services with the Messaging System.
-This component subscribes to topics from the Internet of Things protocol MQTT and forwards them to the messaging system which uses Apache Kafka.
+This component subscribes to topics from the Internet of Things protocol MQTT and forwards them to the messaging system which is based on Apache Kafka.
 Therefore both services must be running:
 * [MQTT-broker](https://github.com/iot-salzburg/mqtt-adapter)